openharmony/docs/en/application-dev/reference/apis/js-apis-statfs.md

 getTotalBytes(path: string, callback: AsyncCallback&lt;number&gt;): void

 Obtains the total number of bytes of the specified file system in asynchronous mode.
-This method uses a callback to return the result.
+This API uses a callback to return the result.

 **System capability**: SystemCapability.FileManagement.File.FileIO